 (Recorded March 24, 2002)

 This next track is an interesting one.
 “Good Neighbor/Bad Neighbor” I found exceptional on two levels.
-One, it features English lyrics (which are pretty damn funny actually), which might point to an origin that is not strictly Garifuna (this is pure conjecture on my part); and two, the dichotomy explored in the lyrics is actually reflected in the song structure: That is, the drum pattern alternates between a hungu-hungu and a punta (punta being probably the most common of all Garifuna drum/dance rhythms, and has evolved into an amplified, pop music style, punta rock, that can be heard throughout the Caribbean and beyond).
+One, it features English lyrics (which are pretty darn funny actually), which might point to an origin that is not strictly Garifuna (this is pure conjecture on my part); and two, the dichotomy explored in the lyrics is actually reflected in the song structure: That is, the drum pattern alternates between a hungu-hungu and a punta (punta being probably the most common of all Garifuna drum/dance rhythms, and has evolved into an amplified, pop music style, punta rock, that can be heard throughout the Caribbean and beyond).
 This, I should point out, is a structure that I have only heard performed by Subas.

 Lead singer and primera player Subas is here accompanied by Clifford Rosa (segunda), John Flores (shaker), Senovia Nicholas, Julia Nicholas and Sheraine Petillo (vocals).